Purification, protection love & loyalty

-One of the best ways to unlock rosemary’s magic is by smudging.
+One of the best ways to unlock rosemary’s magic is by burning it.
 It helps to purify the air and is one of my favorites to use alongside sage.
-You can put your harvest to work as smudge sticks too.

 Rosemary is traditionally woven into wreaths for protection.
 Or to be used at weddings and handfastings in crowns along with oregano for the couple as a symbol of fidelity and joy.